 Submit a paper

 The symposium’s steering committee welcomes paper proposals from all colleges within Quebec and elsewhere as well as from colleagues from universities and high-schools.
-The committee also invites researchers and partners in education-related networks in Quebec, Canada, and elsewhere in the world to share their experiences, thoughts, and research findings on the theme of Learning Together in a Changing World as well as on other related topics of interest for higher education.
+The committee also invites researchers and partners in education-related networks in Quebec, Canada, and elsewhere in the world to share their experiences, thoughts, and research findings on the theme (to be determined) as well as on other related topics of interest for higher education.

 - The AQPC symposium strives to foster the sharing of research findings on education and proven, documented teaching practices with a view to